NalinikantaOjha/Android-components/README.md

 4-> Content Providers

 # Activity
+It 's an component of android , the one point where almost every activity interacts with the user , It's take the responsbility to create an window where we can put our ui with setContentView() , It have an method onCreate from where you initialize your activity
+It have an it's own lifecycle and also you can specify lunch mode for the activity .
+Every activity extends an class app compactivity which is the base class for every activity.
 /*
 ## Companion Object
   -> if we want to access any function or any member variable of class then we have to create an object of that class